Kawaxte/SpartaBaseArchive/README.md

 First and foremost, you'll need to have [PreSonus Studio One 6](https://www.presonus.com/en/studio-one.html?rdl=true) installed on your computer.

-For all of the listed Bases, you'll need the following synths:
+Second and not least, you'll need to have the following synths:

 - [reFX Nexus 4.5.13](https://refx.com/nexus/)
   - Factory Presets